David Conant-Norville, MD

-After completing a residency in psychiatry and fellowship in Child & Adolescent psychiatry at OHSU, Dr. Conant-Norville and his family moved to Pendleton, Oregon.
-Dr. Conant-Norville was the first child psychiatrist to live and work in Eastern Oregon, and has regularly returned to the area since moving back to Portland in 1993.
+After completing a residency program in Psychiatry and a fellowship program in Child & Adolescent Psychiatry at OHSU, Dr. Conant-Norville and his family moved to Pendleton, Oregon, where he became the first Child & Adolescent Psychiatrist to live and work.

-Currently, he staffs the Mind Matters, P.C.
-Pendleton clinic once a week, and uses video conferencing technology to connect with his Umatilla county patients, a technology which he has worked to pioneer for psychiatric use since 1999.
+Dr. Conant-Norville regularly returns to eastern Oregon since moving back to Portland in 1993, as he currently staffs the Mind Matters, P.C.
+Pendleton clinic once a week.
+He enjoys using video conferencing technology to connect with his Umatilla County patients; a technology he has worked diligently to pioneer for psychiatric use since 1999.

-Dr. Conant-Norville has developed a passion for sports psychiatry and has authored articles on ADHD and youth sports.
-He serves as a board member of the International Society for Sports Psychiatry, and chair of the technology and communications committee and youth sports committee for the ISSP.
+Dr. Conant-Norville has developed a passion for sports psychiatry, and has authored multiple articles on the connection between ADHD and youth sports.
+He currently serves on the board of the International Society for Sports Psychiatry (ISSP), as well as acting chair of the Technology & Communications Committee and Youth Sports Committee.

-Dr. Conant-Norville serves as psychiatric consultant to the United States Anti-Doping Agency, as well as the PGA and LPGA Tour anti-doping program.
-In Oregon, Dr. Conant-Norville is past president of the Oregon council of Child and Adolescent Psychiatry, and the Oregon Psychiatric Physicians Association.
+Dr. Conant-Norville is a psychiatric consultant to the United States Anti-Doping Agency, as well as the PGA and LPGA Tour Anti-Doping Program.
+Dr. Conant-Norville is past president of the Oregon Council of Child & Adolescent Psychiatry, as well as the Oregon Psychiatric Physicians Association.

-In 2001, Dr. Conant-Norville co-founded Mind Matters, P.C., and currently serves as Vice President and Clinical Director for both the Hillsboro & Pendleton clinics.
-In his free time, Dr. Conant-Norville enjoys studying Taekwondo, running, biking, and getting outdoors to enjoy Oregon's beauty with his family and friends.
+In 2001, Dr. Conant-Norville co-founded Mind Matters, P.C., and he currently serves as Vice President, as well as Clinical Director for both the Hillsboro and Pendleton clinics.
+In his free time, Dr. Conant-Norville enjoys studying Taekwondo, running, biking, and getting outdoors to enjoy Oregon with his family and friends.

 LICENSURES & CERTIFICATIONS

-American Board of Psychiatry & Neurology in Child & Adolescent Psychiatry & General Psychiatry
+Board Member, American Board of Psychiatry & Neurology in Child & Adolescent Psychiatry, as well as General Psychiatry

 Assistant Clinical Professor of Psychiatry, Oregon Health and Sciences University